furkanhatipoglu/translight/README.md

 # Translight

-Simplest translate app for OS X.
+The simplest translate app for OS X.

 ## What is it?